mraniki/tt/README.md

 6) `sell BTCUSDT sl=6000 tp=4500 q=1%` or for DEFI `BUY BTCB` to place order as per format DIRECTION SYMBOL STOPLOSS TAKEPROFIT QUANTITY
 7) `/bal` command to query balance
 8) `/price BTCB` or `/price btc/usdt` to query ticker price
-9) `/cexexchange name` or `/dex exchange name` (e.g `/cex binance`, `/dex quickswap`) to switch between multiple CEX and DEX with prefix
+9) `/cex exchangename` or `/dex exchangename` (e.g `/cex binance`, `/dex quickswap`) to switch between multiple CEX and DEX with prefix
 10) `/testmode` to switch between sandbox, mainnet, testnet
 11) `/trading` to disable/enable trading

 ## Config
 Either use .env file or json db as per below structure.
-Environment file is loaded in db at the startup.
+Environment file or docker variable are automatically loaded in a new db at the startup if there is no DB.
-Approach: Env is best for 1 CEX setup.
-DB allows support for multiple DEX and CEX.
+Approach: Do an initial launch to have the DB structure created automatically and add your telegram bot details or copy and update the below DB sample.

 ### Env
 [env sample](config/env.sample)